 By controlling moisture, you can create an environment that is less conducive to pests, helping to keep your home pest-free.

 Natural pest deterrents can be an effective way to manage pests without using harsh chemicals.
-These remedies are safe for homes with children and pets and can be easily incorporated into your pest control routine.
+These remedies are safer for homes with children and pets and can be easily incorporated into your pest control routine.

 – Essential Oils: Scents like peppermint, eucalyptus, and lavender can deter pests.
 Dilute a few drops in water and spray around entry points and problem areas.